-- 6-3.
-Regarding Correction invention 1 - (1) Comparison
+6-3.
+Regarding Corrected invention 1 of the case

+(1) Comparison
-Comparing Correction invention 1 with Invention A-4,

-it can be said that, in light of the function and technical significance thereof, the terms in Invention A-4, "location," "bar-code 35 attached to the book," "hard disk 47," "lent-out," and "book in/out managing device" correspond to the terms in Correction invention 1, "storage location," "book code," "storage means," "take out," and "book storing and managing device," respectively.
+Comparing Corrected invention 1 of the case with Invention A-4, it can be said that, in light of the function and technical significance thereof, the terms in Invention A-4, "location," "bar-code 35 attached to the book," "hard disk 47," "lent-out," and "book in/out managing device" correspond to the terms in Corrected invention 1 of the case, "storage location," "book code," "storage means," "take out," and $\frac{46}{71}$

+"book storing and managing device," respectively.

-The description in Invention A-4, "a hard disk 47 which stores locations in the storeroom of the books stored in the containers and data on bar-codes 35 attached to the books stored in the containers 12, together with data on the cases 13, in association with each other" corresponds, only in the case of "the storage means storing storage locations in the storeroom and book codes of the books stored in the containers, in association with each other, to the description in Correction invention 1, "storage means storing storage locations of the containers in the storeroom and book codes of the books stored in the containers, in association with each other."
+The description in Invention A-4, "a hard disk 47 which stores locations in the storeroom of the books stored in the containers and data on bar-codes 35 attached to the books stored in the containers 12, together with data on the cases 13, in association with each other" corresponds, only in the case of "the storage means storing storage locations in the storeroom and book codes of the books stored in the containers, in association with each other," to the description in Corrected invention 1 of the case, "storage means storing storage locations of the containers in the storeroom and book codes of the containers in the storeroom and book codes of the books stored in the containers, in association with each other."

-The description in Invention A-4, "retrieving, upon receipt of an input of a code of a book 33 to be lent out, a container 12 containing the book 33 stored in the case 13, on the basis of the information stored in the hard disk 47, from the storeroom, to be conveyed to a station (for example, 26, 30, 31 in FIG. 10) by a stacker crane 75, a conveyor 77, a conveyor 80, and a conveyor 82" corresponds, only in the case of "taking out a container storing a desired book from the storeroom, upon receipt of a book code of the book to be taken out, on the basis of the information stored in the stored in the storage means, to be conveyed to a station," to the description in Correction invention 1, "takes out a container storing a desired book from the storeroom, upon receipt of a book code of the book to be taken out, on the basis of the information stored in the storage means, to be conveyed to a station," to the description in Correction invention 1, "takes out a container storing a desired book from the storeroom, upon receipt of a book code of the book to be taken out, on the basis of the information stored in the storage means, to be taken out, on the basis of the information stored in the storage means, to be taken out, on the basis of the information stored in the storage means, to be conveyed to a station."
+The description in Invention A-4, "retrieving, upon receipt of an input of a code of a book 33 to be lent out, a container 12 containing the book 33 stored in the case 13, on the basis of the information stored in the hard disk 47, from the storeroom, to be conveyed to a station (for example, 26, 30, 31 in FIG. 10) by a stacker crane 75, a conveyor 77, a conveyor 80, and a conveyor 82" corresponds, only in the case of "taking out a container storing a desired book from the storeroom, upon receipt of a book code of the book to be taken out, on the basis of the information stored in vention 1 of the case, "takes out a container storing a desired book from the storeroom, upon receipt of a book code of the book to be taken out, on the basis of the information stored in the storage means, to be conveyed to a station," to the description in Corrected invention 1 of the case, "takes out a container storing a desired book from the storeroom, upon receipt of a book code of the book to be taken out, on the basis of the information stored in the storage means, to be conveyed to a station," to the description in Corrected invention 1 of the case, "takes out a container storing a desired book from the storeroom, upon receipt of a book code of the book to be taken out, on the basis of the information stored in the storage means, to be conveyed to a station."